15 Of The Big Bang Theory's Real-Life Pasadena Locations

 "I guess they just picked a random spot to use," Blake said.
 "What they did was they took an aerial view, and they morphed it a little bit."

-The rooftop they composited in isn't the real rooftop, and they moved around some other nearby buildings, but the location was tracked down to 215 South Madison Avenue in Pasadena.
+The rooftop they composited in isn't the real rooftop, and they moved around some other nearby buildings, but the location was tracked down to 215 South Madison Ave. in Pasadena.

 "They don't do establishing shots very much on the show," Blake said.